Council on Chiropractic Education – USA: Accreditation

 During the 1950s and 1960s many chiropractic governing bodies were attempting to secure national accreditation from the United States Government.
-To meet government criteria the CCE passed measures for its associated schools to require incoming students to have completed at least two years of prechiropractic college, and revised their educational standards to meet the expectations of higher education.
+To meet government criteria the CCE passed measures for its associated schools to require incoming students to have completed at least two years of pre-chiropractic college, and revised their educational standards to meet the expectations of higher education.

 On August 26, 1974 the United States Commissioner of Education officially listed the CCE as a "Nationally Recognized Accrediting Agency".
 This followed the support of the organization's accreditation petition by the Federation of Chiropractic Licensing Boards.
 Once the CCE secured accreditation this allowed for eligibility for federal education and research grants, student eligibility for federal loans, and gave increased legitimacy for chiropractic as a profession overall.
 The accreditation of the CCE also allowed organizations such as the FCLB and American Chiropractic Association to put pressure on non-compliant schools to update their curriculums to match the national expectations of all chiropractic schools.